crcdng/weather_app/README.md

 Some of the terms used in the clean code literature have been adapted by different authors and there seems to be a bit of confusion about naming.
 As an example, the [management of reactive state in Flutter](https://docs.flutter.dev/data-and-backend/state-mgmt/intro) is sometimes called "business logic".
 But business logic is traditionally known as the core logic of the application bare any user interface and low level data handling.
 In the clean  code approach this is exactly the Domain layer, structured into Entities and Use Cases of the application (and similar to the "Model" in MVC speak).

 The Flutter state management has two jobs: to notify the user interface of changes in the underlying data and to trigger changes handled in the Domain layer caused by user interaction (similar to the "Controller" in MVC speak).
 These mechanisms implement reactivity and they only require a thin layer of code which is part of the "ui layer", a term I prefer over "presentation layer".

+# Bug

+There is currently a bug I didn't see before after modifying the city.
+A 400 error is returned from the API which didn't happen before and isn't caught by tests currentlt.
+I have to investigate further and should add another integration test next.

 # Benefits and Outlook